Never mind that it’s not visible to the outside observer: underwear is one article of clothing where personal preference is key.

 Perhaps that shouldn’t be surprising, considering that it’s the most personal piece of clothing you wear.
 For this reason, it’s hard to come up with an approximate answer to what constitutes the best men’s underwear.
 Instead, we’ll make the case for some of the more common varieties–briefs, boxers, boxer briefs, and even men’s long underwear–and explore what could make each the right choice for you.

-But just because briefs are adopted during boyhood doesn’t mean they aren’t fit for the later stages of life.
+Just because briefs are adopted during boyhood doesn’t mean they aren’t fit for the later stages of life.
 Just as the name indicates, briefs are cut shorter than boxers, typically ending above the thigh.
 They also tend to fit closer to the body.

 The advantage of this shorter, tighter fit is a greater range of movement and the insurance that extra fabric won’t bunch up.
 This makes the brief a particularly great choice if your day may involve more movement or any athletic activity.